thomyphan/thomyphan.github.io/_research/emergence.md

 <img src="https://thomyphan.github.io/images/research/emergence_research.png" title="Predator-Prey Domain" style="float:right; width:250pt;padding-left:10px;"  alt="Swarming vs. Independent Escape"/>

 Animals like birds and fishes tend to form swarms to collectively forage or protect each other from predators.
-The emergence of such swarms is based on local interaction of thousands of individuals without any centralized controller.
+Swarms emerge from *local interaction* of thousands of individuals without a centralized controller.
 Due to the vast scale of such systems, the emergence and characteristics of swarms are hard to interpret and anticipate.

-Using RL techniques, we can study and quantify the effect of emerging swarms under controlled conditions.
+Using *reinforcement learning (RL)* techniques, we can study and quantify the effect of emerging swarms under controlled conditions.
 Therefore, we employ a large-scale predator-prey simulation, where all preys must learn to survive independently [1].
 We also adapt the simulation to foraging scenarios, where multiple agents independently search and follow some target under partial observability [2].
 In all cases, we observe the emergence of swarms without explicit incentivization through rewards.

 *Publications:*
 [1] [Emergent Flocking](https://thomyphan.github.io/publication/2019-07-01-alife-hahn)